jamespmccor/dsKeyValueStore/labs/lab4-shardedstore/README.md

 before or after the reconfiguration.
 If before, the `Put` should take effect and the new owner of the shard will see its effect; if after, the `Put` won't take effect and client must re-try at the new owner.
-The recommended approach is to have each replica group use Paxos to paxosLog not just the sequence of `Put`s, `Append`s, and `Get`s but also the sequence of reconfigurations.
+The recommended approach is to have each replica group use Paxos to log not just the sequence of `Put`s, `Append`s, and `Get`s but also the sequence of reconfigurations.

 Reconfiguration also requires interaction among the replica groups.
 For example,